farazzorofchi/HMOG_Data_Analysis/README.md

 # HMOG Data Analysis

-H-mog data set is a multimodal data set for evaluating continuous authentication performance in smartphones. [a link](http://www.cs.wm.edu/~qyang/hmog.html)
+H-mog data set is a multimodal data set for evaluating continuous authentication performance in smartphones. [http://www.cs.wm.edu/~qyang/hmog.html](http://www.cs.wm.edu/~qyang/hmog.html)

 In this repository, pre-processing and visualization of HMOG dataset using Tableau and Python is presented.
 An interactive plot was created using Tableau and is available in the link below: